phpDocumentor/phpDocumentor/docs/internals/project-management.rst

 Responding to issues
 ~~~~~~~~~~~~~~~~~~~~

-The phpDocumentor team reviews any incoming issue and performs a form of triage; in this phase the urgency of the issue
+The phpDocumentor team reviews any incoming issue and performs triage; in this phase the urgency of the issue
 is determined and what type of issue this is.
 We distinguish between bugs, enhancements, research and documentation
 issues.
 During triage an issue is labelled with one of these labels to indicate its type.